 The active contributors consist of a project team and a project manager.

-Project management as a concept with specific modeling layers has a few originators that have had great influence on nowadays planning phases for software development.
+Project management as a concept with specific modeling layers has a few originators that have had a great influence on nowadays planning phases for software development.

-In the context of project management an often heard name is Henry Gantt, creator of the Gantt-Chart.
+In the context of project management, an often heard name is Henry Gantt, creator of the Gantt-Chart.
 This approach visualizes a project schedule by illustrating every activity as a horizontal bar with its width depicting an estimated duration.

 They become a sequence of dependent tasks, similar to the waterfall approach.

 While linear task dependency and critical path management can be helpful to accomplish clear predefined goals, it lacks in its flexibility and room for later adjustment.

 Similar looking as the Gantt-Chart yet purposely following a different course of action are roadmaps.

 The difference from a roadmap to a Gantt-Chart is, in opposite to a linear fashion of work that needs to be completed, it is a tool that contributes to an agile development process.

 While it entails objectives, timeline, deliverables, and dependencies, it isn’t fixed.
 More detailed tasks are documented in a project plan, while the roadmap gives an abstract and strategic overview of the project.

 It helps communicate updates with the team, stakeholders and eventually customers and serves as a reference in high-level decision-making.